 * remember that even unique identifiers sometimes are recycled after a company's closure or person's death.

-More complex disambiguations are required when identifiers are scarce.
+Complex disambiguations are required when identifiers are scarce.
 In these cases, it is helpful to think about the following:

 - Business activities or industries of operation.
 Is an individual with the same name on two companies in Ukraine that both conduct business in the extraction of metal ores?
-If so, it is more likely that those two individuals are the same person.
+If so, is it more likely that those two individuals are the same person?

-If there is any doubt about a disambiguation, it is best to consider those entities as separate but possibly linked.
+If there is any doubt about a disambiguation, it is best practice to consider those entities as separate but possibly linked.